ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    to the "quarantine" policy (due to the "pct" tag), the Mail Receiver SHOULD apply local message classification as normal.

+   If email is subject to the DMARC policy of "reject", the Mail Receiver SHOULD reject the message (see Section 10.3).
+If the email

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 26]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 26]

 Internet-Draft                  DMARCbis                      March 2020

-   If email is subject to the DMARC policy of "reject", the Mail Receiver SHOULD reject the message (see {#rejecting-messages}).
-If the email is not subject to the "reject" policy (due to the "pct" tag), the Mail Receiver SHOULD treat the email as though the "quarantine" policy applies.
+   is not subject to the "reject" policy (due to the "pct" tag), the Mail Receiver SHOULD treat the email as though the "quarantine" policy applies.
 This behavior allows Domain Owners to experiment with progressively stronger policies without relaxing existing policy.

    Mail Receivers implement "pct" via statistical mechanisms that achieve a close approximation to the requested percentage and provide